Beautiful Plants For Your Interior

-Check out our buying guide the best soil ph testers and find out what is currently on the UK market to help you determine the pH of your soil.
+Check out our buying guide for the best soil pH testers and find out what is currently on the UK market to help you determine the pH of your soil.

 The numbers and the colour ranges will be explained later in this post, for now just see the image below as an infographic representation of the scale.